-While you’re re-living Doug Flutie’s hail Mary, the “Kick-six” from the 2013 Iron Bowl and this year’s Miami Hurricane kickoff laterals, you’ve got to include this tournament play as one of the top sports replays of all time.
+While you're re-living Doug Flutie's hail Mary, the "Kick-six" from the 2013 Iron Bowl and those crazy Miami Hurricane kickoff laterals, you've got to include this fishing tournament play as one of the top sports replays of all time.

 What's interesting about this instant replay is that Iaconelli's hand never leaves the side of the boat as he leaps into the water.
 Technically, anglers are not allowed to leave the boat during tournament play, so this minor detail is the one saving grace that made the fish count.